 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 Syracuse accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Syracuse has a summer session, so students can earn credits during the summer.

-Around 83% of students who started college at Syracuse complete all the credits required within six years.
+NOTE: Around 82% of students who start college at Syracuse graduate within six years.

 Syracuse offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|

 |IB Credits Accepted||√|

 |Summer Classes Available||√|

 Reminder: Syracuse may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Syracuse does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.